General Information on Smalltooth Sawfish

 Distribution and Abundance

-Historically, the smalltooth sawfish inhabited the western Atlantic Ocean from New York (rarely) to central Brazil, including the Gulf of Mexico, and the eastern Atlantic along the central west coast of Africa.
+Historically, the smalltooth sawfish inhabited the western Atlantic Ocean from North Carolina to central Brazil, including the Gulf of Mexico, and the eastern Atlantic along the central west coast of Africa.
 The species was once common on both Florida coasts, especially in the late 1800s and early 1900s.
 In the late 1800s, a fisherman on the east coast reported capturing 300 sawfish in the Indian River Lagoon during one season.
 Others reported seeing hundreds of small and large sawfish along the west coast of the peninsula.
 When commercial netting was more prevalent, fishers often accidentally caught sawfish because the rostrum (saw) can easily become entangled in nets.
 Recreational anglers targeting other species also caught sawfish.
 Like other rays and sharks, smalltooth sawfish also have limited reproductive potential.
 These factors contributed to its population reduction.

 Biology and Ecology

-Large smalltooth sawfish, longer than 10 feet (3 meters), are occasionally found near shore in the spring when most sawfish are born and mating is thought to occur, but most are reported in deeper offshore waters with muddy bottoms.
+Large smalltooth sawfish, longer than 10 feet (3 meters), are occasionally found near shore in the spring when most sawfish are born and mating is thought to occur, but most are reported in deeper coastal waters with muddy bottoms.

 Fish and Wildlife Research Institute biologists are trying to determine what habitats smalltooth sawfish use, how long they use them, and if habitat use patterns are similar in different areas of the species’ current range.
 Anglers and boaters are encouraged to help with this research by reporting smalltooth sawfish encounters to Report Sawfish Sightings for Science.